ctliv/docker-liferay-mysql/README.md

 start.sh
 ```

+Note:
-Note: prepend "sudo" if needed
+- Prepend "sudo" if needed

 ## Use: